INTRODUCTION

 Play

-At Immerse, fun is always front and center.
+At IMMERSE, fun is always front and center.
 We know research shows that playfulness boosts language learning.
-Our Play scene is a public space for learners to meet others on the same language journey as themselves while playing fun language games that reinforce vocabulary development.
-Having access to our games 24/7 allows learners to practice and experiment with the language they are learning in their Immerse classes and beyond.
+Our Commons scene is a public space for learners to meet language learners while playing fun language games that reinforce vocabulary development.
+Having access to our games 24/7 allows learners to practice and experiment with the language they are learning in their IMMERSE classes and beyond.

 IMMERSE’S OUTCOME-ORIENTED CURRICULUM

 At every level, the topics of lessons, connect sessions, and AI conversation are related to these nine language functions.
 By the end of each language experience, a learner is able to say that they can do something new.
-These “can-do” statements are at the core of each lesson that employees take, each connect session they visit, and every AI practice they engage in.
+These “can-do” statements are at the core of everything that learners do in IMMERSE.

 Each Lesson at Immerse Focuses on a Single Can Do Outcome.
 Level 1, pre-A1 CEFR, 36 lessons.
 Level 2, A1 CEFR, 72 lessons.
 Level 3, A2 CEFR, 72 lessons.
 Level 4, B1 CEFR, 90 lessons.
 Level 5, B2 CEFR, 90 lessons.